 That mix of food, art and architecture is nowhere more evident than in the island’s capital, Palermo.
 The highly walkable Old Town is rich with cultural treasures, many of which were given UNESCO World Heritage status in 2016.
 At the Zisa, in western Palermo, for example, you’ll find Moorish architecture and calligraphy alongside Norman, Byzantine and Latin influences, while Martorana Church’s ceiling has plenty of Byzantine mosaics and Islamic inscriptions.

+The city is a former Capital of Culture, claiming the title back in 2018.
 But there is plenty to see, do and eat in any given year in this culture-filled city, which locals say has been cleaned up immensely.
 Here, you can stroll around flea markets or be overwhelmed by the food stalls of Capo, Ballarò and Vucciria, loading up on arancini (fried balls of rice filled with meat or cheese), cannoli and cassata Siciliana, a tasty ricotta-filled cake.

 It’s easy to soak up the local culture, with opera and classical music events at Teatro Massimo, the grand opera house seen in The Godfather III, and centuries of paintings and sculptures at the Galleria d’Arte Moderna.
 But perhaps your most memorable experience will be watching puppets chopping each other’s heads off at one of the many Opera dei Pupi (puppet theatre) shows, a traditional entertainment listed by UNESCO as part of the Oral and Intangible Heritage of Humanity.
 That’s the way to do it.